- We advise you to exercise normal safety precautions and monitor developments that might affect your safety in Laos.

 Natural disasters, severe weather and climate

-The rainy season is May to November, when seasonal flooding and landslides may occur.
+The rainy season normally runs from May to November and tropical storms, typhoons, flooding and landslides are more likely to occur during this time of year.
 The Mekong River Commission website contains information on flood levels for the Mekong River.
+For further information on what to do in the event of a typhoon, see our severe weather page .

 During 2007 and early 2011, a number of earthquakes and tremors were recorded in the border areas of Laos, Myanmar and Thailand.